Kentucky governor files paperwork for reelection run in 2023

 Eric Hyers, the governor's 2019 campaign manager and adviser to his reelection effort, called Beshear a “game-changing” governor and said the filing was “the first step in a long campaign.”

-“He's going to be a two-term governor because Kentuckians know he has the guts to make the tough calls, and he always puts the people of the commonwealth ahead of his own political interests,” Hyers said in a statement.
+“He's going to be a two-term governor because Kentuckians know he has the guts to make the tough calls, and he always puts the people of the commonwealth ahead of his own political interests,” Hyers said.

 People are also reading…

+Lt.
+Gov. Jacqueline Coleman will be Beshear's running mate again in 2023, Hyers said.

-Beshear, the son of former two-term Gov. Steve Beshear, narrowly defeated Republican Gov. Matt Bevin, a baggage-laden incumbent, in 2019.
-He faces another formidable challenge in GOP-trending Kentucky and now has a record of his own to defend.
+Beshear, a former state attorney general and the son of former two-term Gov. Steve Beshear, narrowly defeated Republican Gov. Matt Bevin, a baggage-laden incumbent, in 2019.
+He faces another formidable challenge and now has his own record to defend.

 Several Republicans are weighing bids to unseat Beshear in 2023.
-They include former United Nations Ambassador Kelly Craft, state Agriculture Commissioner Ryan Quarles, state Sen. Max Wise and state Rep. Savannah Maddox.
+They include former United Nations Ambassador Kelly Craft, Agriculture Commissioner Ryan Quarles, state Sen. Max Wise and state Rep. Savannah Maddox.
 State Auditor Mike Harmon already announced he’s in the race.

 The coronavirus has claimed the lives of at least 8,770 Kentuckians.